krestaino/bitprint/README.md

 # BitPrint

-**BitPrint** provides you an easy way to import your Bitwarden vault into a layout which is designed to be printed.
+**BitPrint** turns an [exported Bitwarden vault](https://help.bitwarden.com/article/export-your-data/) into a layout which is designed to be printed.
 Processing is handled client side.

 I would not trust using this for personal use.
 I made this for myself, more as of a proof of concept than something meant to be shared.
 Always be cautious when dealing with your exported vault.

-**TL;DR: Do not upload your personal vault on the demo site.**
+**TL;DR: Do not import your personal vault on my site.
+Use the [demo](https://bitprint.kmr.io/?demo), your own fake data, or fork the repo and run it yourself.**

 ![Screenshot](.github/screenshot.png)